 Skip to main content

 Most AI code review tools run a single model with a single prompt over the diff.
 The model is asked to be everything at once — security expert, performance engineer, architect, semantics nitpicker — and it does each role about half as well as a focused specialist would.
 Sigilix’s architecture is different.
-Five agents run in sequence: four parallel specialists, each tuned for one class of failure, and a synthesizer that arbitrates between them.
+Five specialists run per review: four domain specialists in parallel — Metis (logic/architecture), Argus (security), Iris (performance), Eunomia (tests/semantics) — with focused prompts and role-tuned models, unified by Harmonia, the synthesizer that arbitrates between them.
+Before the LLM specialists fire, a pre-LLM layer of deterministic checks — secret scanning, AST rule packs, user-defined regex rules — extracts cheap signal from the diff.

 The topology